tormol/map_in_place/README.md

 The rust allocation interface is a bit more complex than the standard C one of `malloc(size_t)` and `free(void*)`:

 First, malloc and free takes the alignment of the types you want to store, and allocating with one alignment and freeing with another is undefined behaviour.

-Second, rust requires the owner to know the size of the memory to free, which means one of the types' size must be a multiple of the other, since the capacity is an integer.
+Second, Rust requires the owner to know the size of the memory to free, which means one of the types' size must be a multiple of the other, since the capacity is an integer.

 ## License